Back to blog

 The Orchestration Alternative

-Consider a concrete example: "Prepare for my meeting with Acme tomorrow."
+Here's how the alternative works.
+You say: "Prepare for my meeting with Acme tomorrow."

-The single-agent approach: The assistant tries to search your calendar, find relevant emails, locate related documents, and summarize your notes -- all in one pass.
+The assistant tries to search your calendar, find relevant emails, locate related documents, and summarize your notes -- all in one pass.
 It finds the meeting.
 It pulls up two of the seven relevant emails.
 It misses the shared document entirely because the context window is already saturated with calendar data.
 It produces a passable but incomplete summary.
 You spend 15 minutes filling in the gaps yourself.

 Each specialist goes deep in its domain.
 The coordinator synthesizes results into a single briefing.